 Research even shows that a banana and water is a worthy substitute for a sports drink due to their potassium and carbohydrate content.
 Plus, they helped reduce oxidative stress and inflammation in cyclists.
 (2)

 But what about histamine?
-Although bananas don’t contain preformed histamine, they are histamine liberators, meaning they can trigger histamine-producing cells to release histamine.
+Although bananas don’t contain preformed histamine, but they may be histamine liberators, meaning they can trigger histamine-producing cells to release histamine.

 Foods that are histamine liberators can cause some of the same problems as eating foods high in histamine since they increase your body’s histamine burden.

 Bananas aren’t the only food that’s a histamine liberator.
 Other foods and even some medications can too.
-That’s why it’s important to consider not only whether a food contains histamine, but also whether it may trigger histamine release.
+That’s why you should consider not only whether a food contains histamine, but also whether it could trigger histamine release.
 Bananas fall into this category.

 Citrus foods are also known to be histamine liberators; they trigger the release of histamine from histamine-producing cells, like mast cells and basophils.